Rubber vine

 • Do not use Graslan along waterways or land with greater than 20° slope.

-• Minimum of 50–80mm of rainfall is required before residual herbicides are taken up by plant.
+• At least 50mm of rainfall is needed for residual herbicides to be taken up by plants.

-Read the Rubber vine fact sheet (PDF, 2.9MB) for herbicide control and application rates.
+Read the rubber vine fact sheet to find out more about herbicide control and application rates.

 Biological control

-• Two biological control agents are established.
-Their impact depends on abundance.
-Both agents cause abnormal defoliation, creating an 'energy sink' that appears to reduce seed production.
-These agents usually do not kill established plants.
+• Two biological control agents (a disease and an insect) are established.
+Their impact depends on their abundance.
+Both cause abnormal defoliation, creating an 'energy sink' that appears to reduce seed production.
+These agents do not usually kill established plants.

 Disease

-• Rust is most active over summer, abundance being directly related to leaf wetness, which depends on rainfall and dew.
+• Rust is most active over summer, and its abundance is directly related to leaf wetness, which depends on rainfall and dew.
 Over summer, generation is completed every 7 days.
-Rust activity reduces over dry season.
+Rust activity reduces over the dry season.

-• Continued heavy infection causes defoliation, appears to reduce seed production, can kill small seedlings and causes dieback of stems.
+• Continued heavy infection causes defoliation, which appears to reduce seed production.
+This can kill small seedlings and causes dieback of stems.
 Established plants are not killed.

 • Defoliation promotes increased grass growth among rubber vine, increasing fuel loads required for fire management.